Frequently Asked Questions

 Better consistency and accuracy

-Teams can build a single, data-rich content repository where they can manage their content across channels.
-Instead of updating content in multiple systems, teams can manage their content in one central place.
+Teams can build a single, data‑rich content repository where they manage content across channels.
+Instead of updating content in multiple systems, teams manage their content in one central place.
 With content broken down into modular elements, updating site elements takes seconds rather than minutes or hours.
 This ensures that messaging stays consistent across the site and devices.

 Content reuse